 UK Subsidiary has signed an asset purchase agreement with amongst others NortonMotorcycles Holdings Limited (in administration) and

 Norton Motorcycles (UK) Limited (in administration) (together "Norton") toacquire certain assets from Norton including the brand "Norton" and otherassociated brands.

 Norton Motorcycles (UK) Limited (in administration) was engaged in the business ofmanufacturing the iconic "Norton" and allied brand motorcycles.
 It is an entitybased in the United Kingdom of Great Britain and Northern Ireland.

 TVS Motor Services Limited (TVS MS)

-The subsidiaries of TVS CS are yet to commence their operations.
+All the above subsidiaries are yet to commence its operations.

 Sundaram-Clayton (USA) Limited

 Sundaram-Clayton (USA) Limited a wholly owned subsidiary of the Company is engaged inthe business of providing Professional Employer Organisation ("PEO") services tothe employees of the Company.
-The Company earned revenue of USD 10167 and net incomeafter adjustment of expenses amounted to USD 390 for the year ended 31st March 2018.
+The Company earned revenue of USD 7078 and net income afteradjustment of expenses amounted to USD 390 for the year ended 31st March 2020.

 Sundaram Holding USA Inc. (SHUI) & its subsidiaries